BodiAugustus/ashley_defi/README.md

 #123.
 Created test for the activate course functionality.
 Test passed.

 #124.
 Created test to make sure activateCourse is only callable by owner.
 Created utils folder inside of test folder.
 Created exceptions.js inside of that.
 Imported an error revert document.
+Test passed.

+#125.
+Set up testing for TransferOwnership function.
+Test passed.